tapis-project/tms_keycmd/README.md

 the program to be invoked from an arbitrary location and still locate the tms_keycmd configuration files.

+The program may be run with the single command line argument ``--version``.
+In this case it will print the version to the console and exit.

 ## Building

 Building the program uses the standard rust ecosystem.
 For a debug version run